-Table 6-6 (Cont.)
-Steps for Installing OracleAS Infrastructure Against an Existing Oracle Internet Directory
+Table 6-6 (Continued)Steps for Installing OracleAS Infrastructure Against an Existing Oracle Internet

 Screen Action 5.
-Specify Oracle Internet Directory Login Username : Enter the username to log in to Oracle Internet Directory.
+Specify Login for Oracle Internet Directory Username : Enter the username to log in to Oracle Internet Directory.
 You must log in as a user who belongs to the necessary groups in Oracle Internet Directory.
 Which groups are necessary depends on which components you are installing.
-See Section 8.3, "Groups Required to Configure or Deinstall Components" for details.
+Refer to Section 8.3, "Groups Required to Configure or Deinstall Components" for details.
 Password: Enter the password for the username.
 Realm : Enter the realm against which to validate the username.
 This field appears only if your Oracle Internet Directory has multiple realms.
 Click Next.
-6. OCA screens If you select Oracle Application Server Certificate Authority (OCA) in the Select Configuration Options screen, the installer displays screens where you need to enter OCA information.
-See Section 6.30, "Install Fragment: OCA Screens".
+6. OCA screens If you select OracleAS Certificate Authority (OCA) in the Select Configuration Options screen, the installer displays screens where you need to enter OCA information.
+Refer to Section 6.30, "Install Fragment: OCA Screens".
 7. Oracle Database screens Enter information for the OracleAS Metadata Repository database.
-See Section 6.29, "Install Fragment: Database Screens".
+Refer to Section 6.29, "Install Fragment: Database Screens".
 8. Specify Instance Name and ias_admin Password Instance Name : Enter a name for this infrastructure instance.
 Instance names can contain alphanumeric characters and the (underscore) character.
 If you have more than one Oracle Application Server instance on a computer, the instance names must be unique.
-See Section 5.9, "Oracle Application Server Instances and Instance Names" for instance name details.
+Refer to Section 5.9, "Oracle Application Server Instances and Instance Names" for instance name details.
 Example: infra ias_admin Password and Confirm Password: Set the password for the ias_admin user.
 This is the administrative user for the instance.
-See Section 5.10, "The ias_admin User and Restrictions on its Password" for restrictions on the password.
+Refer to Section 5.10, "The ias_admin User and Restrictions on its Password" for restrictions on the password.
 Example: welcome99 Click Next.
 9. Finish the installation.
-See Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.
+Refer to Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.